wp-plugins/codeguard/readme.txt

 You can see our full FAQ at [support.codeguard.com](http://support.codeguard.com/customer/portal/topics/216401-wordpress/articles)

 == Changelog ==

+= 0.36 =
+* New and improved user interface
+* Updated view logic to only load stylesheet and javascript when needed

 = 0.35 =
 * More enhancements to restore process